Skip to main content

 Course summary

 The Enhanced Clinical Practitioner (ECP) apprenticeship is designed to help healthcare professionals develop advanced knowledge, skills, and behaviours aligned with national apprenticeship standards.
-The course prepares you to work at an enhanced level of practice within multidisciplinary teams across health and social care settings, including the NHS, forensic, social, and prison services.
+The course prepares you to work at an enhanced level of practice within multidisciplinary teams across health and social care settings.
+This includes the NHS, forensic, social, and prison services.

-This 13-month course, followed by an End Point Assessment (EPA), focuses on developing enhanced clinical competencies that enable you to contribute effectively to specific areas of patient care.
-Enhanced Clinical Practice (ECP) will work alongside the MSc Advanced Clinical Practitioner.
-It's a destination role in its own right, offering services and patients a consistent level of expertise, working in discrete areas of patient pathways.
+This 13-month course, followed by an End Point Assessment (EPA), focuses on developing enhanced clinical competencies that enable you to contribute to specific areas of patient care.
+ECP will work alongside the MSc Advanced Clinical Practitioner(opens in new tab).
+It's a destination role in its own right.
+It offers services and patients a consistent level of expertise, working in discrete areas of patient pathways.

-The apprenticeship is delivered through a blended, student-centred approach, encouraging collaboration and shared learning across professional groups.
-Teaching is led by experienced advanced practitioners from a range of clinical backgrounds, ensuring that learning is both current and embedded in real clinical practice.
+The course has a blended, student-centred approach.
+This encourages collaboration and shared learning across professional groups.
+You'll learn from experienced advanced practitioners from a range of clinical backgrounds.
+This ensures that learning is both current and embedded in real clinical practice.

 How you'll learn

-There are a range of assessments that include a portfolio, work-based competency assessment, and professional development plan.
-These directly feed into your final EPA as required by the apprenticeship occupational standard.
+There are a range of assessments, including a portfolio, work-based competency assessment, and professional development plan.
+These feed into your EPA as required by the apprenticeship occupational standard.

 Entry requirements